umairacheema/covid-19/README.md

 ## COVID-19 Data Analysis

-The intent of this project is to share simple python scripts to visualize COVID-19 data shared through COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University.The [data respository](https://github.com/CSSEGISandData/COVID-19) is updated by CSSE of Johns Hopkins University using public data sources on daily basis.
+The intent of this project is to share simple python scripts to visualize COVID-19 data shared through COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University.The upstream [data respository](https://github.com/CSSEGISandData/COVID-19) is updated by CSSE of Johns Hopkins University using public data sources on daily basis.
+This repository only contains the scripts to generate visualizations and not the data itself.

 There are two main python scripts.
 - covid19_data.py